Articles of Incorporation and Rules

 (Invalid Votes)

-Article 14 The following votes will be invalid:
+Article 14 The following votes shall be invalid:

 • Those not using ballots prepared by the Officers Election Management Committee